King Charles III and his siblings escort queen's coffin - NewsBreak

 Amid acrimony in the House of Windsor, Harry quit as a senior royal and moved to the U.S. two years ago.
 On Saturday, there was a possible sign of a reconciliation as Harry and Meghan joined his brother Prince William and sister-in-law Catherine in meeting mourners outside Windsor Castle.

+The national outpouring of grief continued Sunday as thousands of people lined streets and roadsides as the oak coffin was borne from the late queen's beloved Balmoral Castle summer retreat, where she died on Thursday, to Edinburgh.

+In Edinburgh, the king will walk behind his mother's coffin as it is slowly transported from Holyroodhouse to St. Giles' Cathedral, where the crown of Scotland will be placed on the coffin ahead of a service of prayer and reflection on the life and 70-year reign of the widely cherished monarch.

-The queen's coffin will be flown Tuesday to London, where it will lie in state at the Houses of Parliament Palace from Wednesday afternoon until the morning of the funeral on Sept.
+The queen's coffin will lie at the cathedral for 24 hours, giving members of the public a chance to file past and pay their respects.
+On Tuesday, it will be flown to London where the coffin will lie in state at the Houses of Parliament Palace from Wednesday afternoon until the morning of the funeral on Sept.
 19.

 Authorities already have issued rules and guidelines for people wanting to pay their respects in London, with a long queue expected.